Kentucky vs. Providence: Odds, spread, over/under - NCAA Tournament First Round

 Kentucky vs. Providence Betting Trends

-- Providence has covered 17 times in 29 chances against the spread this year.
+- Providence has put together a 17-11-1 record against the spread this season.

-- In the Friars' 29 chances this year, the combined scoring has gone over the point total 15 times.
+- In the Friars' 29 chances this season, the combined scoring has gone over the point total 15 times.

 Kentucky Futures Odds